kyerpotts/Programming-3-Project/README.md

 # Programming-3-Project
-Source Control for the Final Project of Programming 3 Beginning version of the Project, includes the base IPC program formatted with the stylecop library
+Source Control for the Final Project of Programming 3 Version 2 of the Project.
+Updates to the GUI have been made as well as various features